geoserver/geoserver/doc/en/user/source/extensions/wps-download/rawDownload.rst

     </wps:Status>
   </wps:ExecuteResponse>

-The response contains a ``<wps:Status>`` block indicating successfull process creation and process start time.
+The response contains a ``<wps:Status>`` block indicating successful process creation and process start time.
 However, the important part in this response is the **executionId=dd0d61f5-7da3-41ed-bd3f-15311fa660ba** attribute in the ``<wps:ExecuteResponse>`` tag.
 The ``dd0d61f5-7da3-41ed-bd3f-15311fa660ba`` ID can be used as a reference for this process, in order to issue new GET requests and to check process status.
 These requests have the form:

 ``http://127.0.0.1:8080/geoserver/ows?service=WPS&request=GetExecutionStatus&executionId=277e24eb-365d-42e1-8329-44b8076d4fc0``